AWS AWS

 --profile prod

-# 2. Watch the resulting copy job to COMPLETED
+Step 6 — Watch the copy job to COMPLETED.

 --query 'CopyJobs[].{Id:CopyJobId,State:State,Dest:DestinationBackupVaultArn}'